nsoria1/rpay-data-challenge/TRADEOFFS.md

 3. **Production Database Integration**:
    - **Current State**: Uses PostgreSQL as a temporary queryable copy of Delta tables, not integrated with a production transactional database.
-   - **Future Plan**: Recommend Amazon RDS PostgreSQL or Aurora for ACID compliance and scalability.
-Use Debezium for CDC to sync interest transactions.
+   - **Future Plan**: We should evaluate the best database for us as producers and define requirements from whoever will consume the data downstream.
    - **Reason**: Simplified local setup; production requires a high-availability database.

 4. **Performance Optimization**: